wwymak/mojo-gpu-puzzles/book/src/puzzle_04/puzzle_04.md

 # Puzzle 4: 2D Map

 ## Overview
-Implement a kernel that adds 10 to each position of 2D square matrix `a` and stores it in 2D square matrix `out`.
+Implement a kernel that adds 10 to each position of 2D square matrix `a` and stores it in 2D square matrix `output`.

 **Note:** _You have more threads than positions_.